mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/3-rhinocommon-geometry/index.md

 </tr>
 </table>

-3.2.3: Lightweight curves
+### 3.2.3: Lightweight Curves

-**RhinoCommon** defines basic types of curves such as lines and circles as structures and hence most of them are value types.
-The mathematical representation is easier to understand and is typically more light-weight.
-If needed, it is relatively easy to get the Nurbs approximation of these curves using the method **ToNurbsCurve**.
-The following is a list of the lightweight curves.
+**RhinoCommon** defines basic types of curves such as lines & circles as structures, and hence, most of them are value types.
+The mathematical representation is easier to understand and is typically more lightweight.
+If needed, it is relatively easy to get the NURBS approximation of these curves using the method **ToNurbsCurve**.
+The following is a list of the lightweight curves:

 <table class="rounded">